-We are still open for face to face osteopathic treatments for all patients despite the current lockdown.
-We are continuing to review our strict hygiene protocols with a Covid-19 Clinic Safeguarding Policy to keep you and us safe.
+We are open for face to face osteopathic treatments for all patients.
+We continue to review our strict hygiene protocols for Covid-19 Clinic Safeguarding to keep you and us safe.

 What is the Covid-19 Clinic Safeguarding Policy?

 We have assessed and planned the safest way to run the clinic in light of the ongoing pandemic.
 Our continually changing risk control policy is on strict guidelines from our regulatory body GOSC (General Osteopathic Council) and the Institute of Osteopathy.
 We work with Therapy & Life Centre closely.
 So we want to ensure that our clinic is the safest possible environment.
 This means for both our patients and indeed us.

 We wish to reassure you that we are doing everything possible to maintain your visit’s safest practices.
 We have carried out a full risk assessment and have important hygiene and infection control protocols in place.
 It is for our Covid-19 Clinic Safeguarding Policy which you are welcome to view on request.